How to Reupholster a Chair

 Anyone can make a nasty seat nice in just a couple of hours.
 Here's how to do a first class DIY chair upholstery job.

 IntroductionIf you have worn-out chair seats, you can easily re-cover them.
 Make a mistake?
 No problem.
 Just pull a few staples and start over.
-Reupholstering is a great way to bring tired-looking chairs-even tired-looking rooms-back to life.
+Reupholstering is a great way to bring old furniture like chairs, benches or stool back to life.
 The materials are relatively inexpensive, the tools are simple and it's a project almost anyone can tackle with success.